 Why Choose Zesty.io For Your Headless Commerce Strategy

-Zesty.io is a decoupled CMS solution that is designed and built for marketers.
-Zesty.io’s headless offering enables users to send content to multiple websites, VR/AR, IoT devices, and other services without heavy IT involvement.
+Zesty.io is a hybrid headless CMS solution that is designed and built for agile development and marketing teams.
+Zesty.io’s headless offering enables eCommerce companies to send content to multiple websites, VR/AR, IoT devices, and other services without heavy IT involvement.
 We integrate with virtually every headless e-commerce engine, so you can grow into a flexible solution that is agile enough to adapt to business needs as they evolve.

 One of our clients, Sony, used the platform to deploy their new website, for their new range of Alpha cameras, 2.25x faster than originally anticipated.
-Other clients such as Rocket League, Hofbrauhaus, and PetDesk have also seen similar results.
+Other clients such as Rocket League and PetDesk have also seen similar results.

 For more information on how Zesty.io can supersede your eCommerce brand above your competition, get in touch with us today.